Multi-State Lottery Association: Services

 MUSL provides a variety of services for lotteries, including game design, management of game finances, production and up-linking of drawings, the development of common minimum information technology and security standards and inspections of lottery vendor sites; the building of a quantum-based random number generator (RNG), coordination of common promotions and advertisements, coordination of public relations, and emergency back-drawing sites for lottery games.
 MUSL also hosts the Powerball website and the websites for more than a dozen U.S. lotteries.
 The Powerball website averages over 350,000 pageviews per day (over 10.5 million monthly.)
 MUSL provides these services to the lotteries at no cost.
 MUSL earns its income from non-game sources such as earnings on its accounts, bond swaps, and licensing of its trademarks.
 MUSL owns the patents and trademarks involved in its operations, holding them for the benefit of its members.

-MUSL's former director is Chuck Strutt, who was the association's first employee in 1987.
-Strutt directly responded to players and writes MUSL's unusual FAQ, which elicits strong responses from readers who may find it humorous or insulting.

 MUSL games operate under the same core game rules in each jurisdiction; however, each lottery is free to vary rules pertaining to such things as purchase age, the claim period, and some validation processes.